Cumbria shootings: Random shootings

 Bird then drove towards Seascale.
 Along the way, he began driving slowly and waved other motorists to pass him.
 He shot a motorist named James "Jamie" Clark, who suffered a fatal wound to the head, although it was not clear at first whether he died from the gunshot or the subsequent car crash.
 Bird then encountered another motorist named Harry Berger at a narrow, one-way passage underneath a railway bridge.
 When Berger allowed Bird to enter first, Bird fired at him as he passed by, shooting him twice and causing severe injury to his right arm.
-Three armed response vehicles attempting to pursue Bird were later blocked out of the tunnel by Berger's vehicle; it had to be pushed away to let them pass.
+Three armed response vehicles pursuing Bird were blocked out of the tunnel by Berger's vehicle; it had to be pushed away to let them pass.

 Meanwhile, Bird had driven on to Drigg Road, where he fired twice at Michael Pike, a retired man who was cycling in front of him; the first shot missed, but the second hit Pike in the head and killed him.
 Seconds later, while on the same street, Bird fatally shot Jane Robinson in the neck and head at point-blank range after apparently calling her over.

-After the killing of Robinson, who was the final fatality in the shootings, witnesses described Bird as driving increasingly erratically down the street.
+After the killing of Robinson, witnesses described Bird as driving increasingly erratically down the street.
 At 11:33, Police Constables Phillip Lewis and Andrew Laverack spotted Bird as his car passed by their vehicle.
 They attempted to pursue him, but were delayed in roadworks and lost sight of him a minute later.
 Soon afterward Bird drove into Eskdale valley, where he wounded Jackie Lewis in the neck with his rifle as she was out walking.
-At this point, his route had become clearer to police during their search for him.
+At this point, his route had become clearer to police.
 Next, Bird stopped alongside Fiona Moretta, who leaned into his passenger window, believing he was going to ask her for directions.
-Instead, he injured her in the chest with the rifle, then continued onward towards the village of Boot.
+Instead, he injured her in the chest with the rifle, then continued towards the village of Boot.

 Arriving in Boot, Bird briefly stopped at a business premises called Sim's Travel and fired his rifle at nearby people, but missed.
-Continuing further into the village, he continued firing at random people and missing.
-Bird eventually fired his rifle at two men, hitting and severely wounding Nathan Jones in the face.
+Continuing into the village, he continued firing at random people and missing.
+Bird fired his rifle at two men, hitting and severely wounding Nathan Jones in the face.
 This was shortly followed by a couple who had stopped their car to take a photo; Samantha Chrystie suffered severe wounds to the face from a rifle bullet.
 Chrystie's partner, Craig Ross, fled upon Bird's instruction and was then fired at, but escaped uninjured.
+Before shooting Chrystie, Bird asked her if she was "Having a nice day?"